kbase/kb_sdk/doc/Developer_deployment.md

+# Deploying a module in a local development environment

-# Preparing a new module
+## Preparing a new module

 Note: most of these steps are still somewhat hand-wavy.